 The Board of Child Care is a 501(c)(3) or nonprofit organization governed by our own Board of Directors.
 Legally, we are a separate entity from The United Methodist Church.
-Our programs operate within both the Peninsula-Delaware and Baltimore-Washington Conferences of the United Methodist Church.
+Our programs operate within the Baltimore-Washington, Peninsula-Delaware, and Susquehanna Annual Conferences of the United Methodist Church.

 For decades, Auxiliary members, church families and individuals affiliated with the United Methodist Church have provided financial and volunteer support for BCC’s programs.